Perinatal Depression – Exercise can help!

 Exercise

-Whether it’s structured or just a run when you have some free time, exercise can help!
+Whether it’s structured or just a walk around the block when you have time, exercise is proven to improve the symptoms of perinatal depression and anxiety!
 Fresh air, exercise and some “you” time can be the one of the most effective and powerful rehabilitation tools available.
-If you are an experienced runner, the free Nike Run Club app has released a powerful Mindfulness Running Pack that provides guided runs to help you focus on your breathing and mental health.

 Psychologists

-Psychologists can provide cognitive behavioural therapy (CBT) and interpersonal psychotherapy (ITP) which can assist the mother in the postnatal period.
+Psychologists can provide cognitive behavioural therapy (CBT) and interpersonal psychotherapy (ITP) which can assist in the peri- and post-natal periods.
+They can also help you learn positive coping strategies to support you long-term.

 Your GP

-General Practitioner may prescribe medication to help reduce symptoms of depression.
+Your General Practitioner may prescribe medication to help reduce symptoms of depression, or refer you to an appropriate professional to help you.

 Support networks

 Find support in the people around you.
-Good examples include mothers groups, mums and bubs fitness classes, family and friends…The more, the merrier!
+Good examples include mums groups, mums and bubs fitness classes, family and friends, local walking groups.
 Opening up about your situation can help you realise that you’re not alone.

 Access specialised information and support at PANDA (Perinatal Anxiety & Depression Australia)